strixdio/vga-passthrough/README.md

 # This script assumes that you are not using any GRUB_CMDLINE_LINUX_DEFAULT params
 # This script assumes that /etc/modprobe.d/vfio.conf either does not exist, or is not needed in its current configuration.
 # This script assumes that /etc/dracut.conf.d/vfio.conf either does not exist, or is not needed in its current configuration.
-# This script assumes that you are using an intel processor.
-Please modify the relevant boot params to suit your processor.

-# Once all edits are made to suit your use case, and all code is audited that it will not cause any harm, simply run: vfio-setup.sh